codehearts/portfolio/readme.md

 - `_bios/` Bios for human beings (just me honestly)
 - `_layouts/` Layout templates for pages to use
   - `codehearts.html` The base page template, containing the document head and body w/ footer
+  - `pdf.html` The page template for PDF documents
 - `_plugins/` Extensions for Jekyll
   - `jekyll-gotenberg.rb` Converts pages with `pdf` set in their front matter to PDF during site generation
 - `_repos/` Featured GitHub repos